-- Gold: Goldenrod, sunflower, black-eyed Susan, and many marigold varieties off gold blooms for the garden.
+- Gold: Goldenrod, sunflower, black-eyed Susan, and many marigold varieties offer gold blooms for the garden.

 - Green: Yes, there are green flowers too!
-Zinnia comes in a green color as does chrysanthemum. bells of Ireland is another.
+Zinnia comes in a green color as does chrysanthemum.
+Bells of Ireland is also another choice.

 - Orange: Chrysanthemum and celosia are some orange colored flowers that will brighten up the garden.

 - Purple: You’ll find purple flowers like aster and salvia are common but don’t overlook purple pansies and the stunning Ebb Tide rose.